bding08/Bitcamp-2023/README.md

 In the future, we want to make the data a lot more comprehensive and provide a better user interface to allow for customization.
 We would like to allow the user to choose which subreddit to gather data on, and potentially expand to be a general sentiment tracker for subreddits and topics.

+This project was the winner of Bitcamp 2023's "Best Use of MongoDB Atlas" Category